How to rabbit proof your home & stop your rabbit chewing electrical wires & power cables

 - Never allow access to unprotected power cords.

 - Always move your remote controls out of reach.

-One of the most important rabbit proofing jobs you should do is to make the electrical cables safe for your house rabbit.
-You may need to move some of your furniture around to cleverly hide power leads or invest in some plastic tubing to wrap around exposed cables.
+The answer is to bunny proof all the electrical equipment to make the cables and devices safe for your house rabbit to roam freely around.
+This can involve moving some of your furniture around to cleverly hide power leads or invest in some plastic tubing to wrap around exposed cables.
 The crawl spaces around the back of your TV or stereo need to be blocked off to prevent harm.
 By following some simple bunny proofing measures it is possible for you to relax and allow your house rabbit can roam freely without having to unplug everything first.

 Bunny proofing Safety tips

 - Never allow your house rabbit access to unprotected power cords.

 - Don’t place heavy objects on top of speakers that could fall and hurt your house rabbit.

 - Block off access to the space behind your TV that can contain exposed power cables.